secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 Welcome to the GitLab Manager Challenge page.
 The Learning and Development Team has iterated on the program and designed a new curriculum that incorporates elements of [Leadership](/handbook/leadership/) and the book [High Output Management](/handbook/leadership/#books/).

 L&D will be rolling out a new iteration of the program and the next Manager Challenge will start on 2021-10-18 to 2021-10-29.
-If you are interested in participating in October, you can [sign up on this issue](https://gitlab.com/gitlab-com/people-group/learning-development/challenges/-/issues/67).
-Aspiring managers are welcome to sign up for the program, however, seats will be prioritized for current people leaders with direct reports. **Currently, the program is being offered to GitLab team members only.**
+If you are interested in participating in October, you can [sign up on this issue](https://gitlab.com/gitlab-com/people-group/learning-development/challenges/-/issues/67). **Currently, the program is being offered to GitLab team members only.**

 ### Leadership Development Award